the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ~~~~~~~

 That's it.
 We are rendering each item from the list with all of its properties with only one function.
 This function is used at two places for the initial render and every following re-rendering when the user searches the list while typing into the input field.
 After all, this section should show you again how you gain full control over the HTML by using JavaScript's DOM API.
 You can render things initially when the JavaScript gets executed, but also re-render the things (or render new things or remove things), whenever something (e.g. an event, because a user types into an input field) happens.

+You may have noticed two things over the last sections:

+* First, we render all HTML with JavaScript and the DOM API.
+Why wouldn't we just use HTML for it?
+The important fact here: If it's not just a static website (e.g. marketing page) but instead dynamic web application (e.g. Twitter, Facebook), data origins in JavaScript by using remote data sources (e.g. servers).
+Therefore, when having the data in JavaScript, we need a way to display it in HTML.
+Hence the usage of the DOM API to bridge both worlds.
+* Second, all the (re-)rendering seems lots of code for less gain.
+And indeed, as a JavaScript developer using the DOM API, we are in charge of removing DOM nodes, creating new ones, and updating them.
+However, after learning this once and getting better with JavaScript, you will most likely use a framework like React which takes care of the (re-)rendering and leaves you with only the business related implementation details.
+So do not worry too much about this much code here.
+It's more about learning the fundamentals of how JavaScript interacts with HTML before learning a full-fledged framework which takes care of it for you.

 ### Exercises: